import casadi as cs

 g.append(X_prev - Xk)Solving the problem

-To solve the problem we allocate an NLP solver.
-Notice that the interface of nlpsol is quite similar to the one of integrator.
-Here we make use of Ipopt to perform optimization.
-Below we can inspect the interface of the function created by the wrapper.
+To solve the problem, we allocate an NLP solver.
+Note that the interface of nlpsol is quite similar to that of integrator.
+Here, we make use of Ipopt to perform optimization.
+Below, we can inspect the interface of the function created by the wrapper.

 nlp = {"x": vertcat(*w), "f": f, "g": vertcat(*g)}